Kuurkuma/Sim_Racing_Players/README.md

 ## 2. Create an interactive dashboard using Plotly & Streamlit

 After gathering and processing the data from SteamDB, we use Plotly and Streamlit to build an interactive dashboard.
-This dashboard will provide users with an immersive experience, allowing them to explore the trends and patterns identified in our analysis.
+This dashboard provides an exploration of trends and patterns identified in our analysis.
 With Plotly's powerful visualization capabilities and Streamlit's user-friendly interface, users will be able to interact with the data, gaining insights into the popularity of sim-racing games over the years.

 ---